DionisioSanchezBlanco/datepicker/README.md

 ## disable_dates.js
 Script to enable only days from tomorrow and to disable Wednesday for two of the restaurants.

+## checkin_checkout.js
+Script to manage two datepickers:
+- checkin: The starting date is tomorrow to avoid booking in the current day (today).
+- checkout: The starting date is one day after checkin date selected.

 ## functions.php
 /* Custom script with no dependencies, enqueued in the header */